 Migraines are usually followed by nausea, dizziness, and light sensitivity.
-Despite their severity, migraines are not dangerous.
+Despite their severity, however, migraines are not dangerous.

 The most common type of neuralgic headache is occipital neuralgia.
 This happens when an injury inflames your occipital nerves, the nerves that run from your spinal cord to the back of your scalp.

-One of the hallmarks of occipital neuralgia is a pain that feels like a sharp, electric shock directly behind your eyeballs.
+One of the hallmarks of occipital neuralgia is a shooting pain that feels like a sharp, electric shock directly behind your eyeballs.
 You can also feel it on the back of your head and neck.